-- (a) In a city whose population is less than 25,000, the office of the city clerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person [.
-The] pursuant to subparagraph (2) of paragraph (a) of subsection 1 [The] except that the office of the city clerk may close at 5 p.m. during this period if approved by the governing body of the city. - (b) In a city whose population is 25,000 or more, the office of the city clerk must be open during the last 4 days on which a person may register to vote in person [,] pursuant to subparagraph (2) of paragraph (a) of subsection 1, according to the following schedule: - (1) On weekdays until 9 p.m.; and - (2) A minimum of 8 hours on Saturdays, Sundays and legal holidays. - [4.]
-5. Except for a special election held pursuant to chapter 306 or 350 of NRS: - (a) The city clerk of each city shall cause a notice signed by him or her to be published in a newspaper having a general circulation in the city indicating: - (1) The day and time that registration will be closed; and - (2) If the city clerk has designated a municipal facility pursuant to NRS 293C.520, the location of that facility. - If no newspaper is of general circulation in that city, the publication may be made in a newspaper of general circulation in the nearest city in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - [5.]
-6. A municipal facility designated pursuant to NRS 293C.520 may be open during the periods described in this section for such hours of operation as the city clerk may determine, as set forth in subsection 3 of NRS 293C.520.
+- 3. For a primary city election or special city election, the office of the city elerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person pursuant to subparagraph (2) of paragraph (a) of subsection 1.
+In a city whose population is less than 25,000, the office of the city elerk may close at 5 p.m. if approved by the governing body of the city. - 4.
+For a general city election: - (a) In a city whose population is less than 25,000, the office of the city clerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person pursuant to subparagraph (2) of paragraph (a) of subsection 1.
+The office of the city clerk may close at 5 p.m. if approved by the governing body of the - (b) In a city whose population is 25,000 or more, the office of the city clerk must be open during the last 4 days on which a person may register to vote in person pursuant to subparagraph (2) of paragraph (a) of subsection 1, according to the following schedule: - (1) On weekdays until 9 p.m.; and - (2) A minimum of 8 hours on Saturdays, Sundays and legal holidays. - Except for a special election held pursuant to chapter 306 or 350 of NRS: - (a) The city clerk of each city shall cause a notice signed by him or her to be published in a newspaper having a general circulation in the city indicating: - (1) The day and time that registration will be closed; and - (2) If the city clerk has designated a municipal facility pursuant to NRS 293C.520, the location of that facility. - if no newspaper is of general circulation in that city, the publication may be made in a newspaper of general circulation in the nearest city in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - 6.
+A municipal facility designated pursuant to NRS 293C.520 may be open during the periods described in this section for such hours of operation as the city clerk may determine, as set forth in subsection 3 of NRS 293C.520.]
+(Deleted by amendment.)